MasteryEducation/SecuritiesExamsMastery.ca/content/csc/22/5/index.md

 - [ ] Guaranteed investment certificates.
 - [ ] Segregated funds.

-> **Explanation:** Closed-end funds often trade at premiums or discounts to NAV because their share price is driven by market supply and demand rather than direct asset redemption.
+> **Explanation:**( Closed-end funds often trade at premiums or discounts to NAV because their share price is driven by market supply and demand rather than direct asset redemption.)

----

 ### Which factor can cause a discrepancy between a listed private equity company’s share price and the value of its underlying assets?